 Virginia Beach has such a bourgeoning food scene—we didn’t have one bad meal while we were in town.
 Here’s where we ate:

-- Waterman’s Surfside Grille—probably the most famous restaurant in Virginia Beach, this was also our favorite meal.
-Since Waterman’s doesn’t take reservations, we had an nice 90-minute happy hour at their bar drinking their famed Orange Crushes, made with orange juice, vodka, sprite, and triple sec.
+Waterman’s Surfside Grille — probably the most famous restaurant in Virginia Beach, this was also our favorite meal.
+Since Waterman’s doesn’t take reservations, we had a nice 90-minute happy hour at their bar drinking their famed Orange Crushes, made with orange juice, vodka, sprite, and triple sec.
 We were lucky enough to snag a table outside and both opted for the burger—though they have all sorts of surf and turf options.
 The atmosphere and service here are both great.